Darla-Young/asylum-rg-fe-starter/pull_request_template.md

 - Installed Auth0 v5 as a dependency
   *** Several "critical" vulnerabilities! ***
   * Recommend upgrading to latest version of React & Auth0 v6
-- Created route "/loading" for seamless transition from Auth0 to profile page
 - Wrapped "App" component in Auth0Provider allowing auth to be used throughout the app as needed
 - Created dummy username and password for testing & added it to ReadMe
-- Added "Log In" / "Log Out" / "Sign Up" buttons to display conditionally on header
+- Added "Log In" / "Profile" / "Log Out" / "Sign Up" buttons to display conditionally on header
--
+- Created profile page with prompts to log in or sign up if not authenticated

 #### Video Link